 Digital Object Identifier (DOI)

 Lawton, Kay A.; Brown, Meredith V.; Alexander, Danny; Li, Zhen; Wulff, Jacob E.; Lawson, Robert; Jaffa, Matt; Milburn, Mike V.; Ryals, John A.; Bowser, Robert; Cudkowicz, Merit E.; and Berry, James D., "Plasma Metabolomic Biomarker Panel To Distinguish Patients With Amyotrophic Lateral Sclerosis From Disease Mimics" (2014).
-Neurobiology.
+Translational Neuroscience.
 29.